-A recent divorce hearing resulted in Graham Law’s satisfied client prevailing on almost every issue litigated.
+A recent divorce hearing resulted in Graham Law’s satisfied client prevailing on almost every issue litigated, including maintenance (aka alimony).
 Reviewing the basics from this case provide a valuable lesson for those undergoing the stressful process of dissolving a marriage.

 Graham Law represented the Husband.
 During the parties’ 15-year marriage, the Husband significantly out-earned the Wife, and had funded significantly higher investments, while the Wife did not work, nor invest.
 Both sides, unfortunately, fired off acerbic and profane comments at each other, resulting in a deterioration of their relationship to the point where neither would speak to the other.

 The Wife had (briefly) prevailed at the temporary orders hearing, but that victory was fleeting, and Husband prevailed at final orders, where it mattered the most.

 Alimony at Temporary Orders vs Permanent Orders

 The Husband’s employer provided him a monthly stipend to allow him to find housing for projects he supervised far from home.
 This was in addition to his regular salary, annual bonuses, and yearly dividends from his company.
 Colorado law includes in the definition of income both salary, as well as expense reimbursements from an employer which reduce living expenses.
 C.R.S.
 14-10-115(5)(I)(X).